alexandlazaris/feedme/README.md

 [![CircleCI](https://circleci.com/gh/alexandlazaris/feedme.svg?style=svg)](https://circleci.com/gh/alexandlazaris/feedme)

-# feedme
+# feedme - CLI RPG

+Game details:

-- Create your player
+- Name your player & duke it out with your chosen enemy
-- Every 3 seconds an event will trigger (walking, nothing or enemy encounter)
+- Every turn, you'll either rest, gain XP or get WHACKED
-- Gameover when HP is 0
+- Gameover when your HP is 0
-- Player lvl + HP are hidden during gameplay
-- Enemy progressively gets stronger as player lvls up
+- Both you and enemy stats progressively increase the longer the game goes on

+To start:

 1. `python3 -m venv .venv`
 2. `source .venv/bin/activate`